-Buying Coffee: Depending on picky you are, the coffee available at the hospital is decent (next to the prince williams wing), however just down the road there are many local coffee shops for you to try out and pick you favourite.
+Buying Coffee: Depending on picky you are, the coffee

+available at the hospital is decent (next to the prince williams wing), however just down the road there are many local coffee shops for you to try out and pick you favourite.
 Culture Bean (the one near ED) is popular

-- Free instant coffee available in Clinical School and Common room; bring your own mug as cups are often out in the common room - If you run out of coffee, milk, cups, sugar, or even if the toaster is broken, just see Joanna or Michael.
-They will solve it. - Bringing food: There is a fridge and microwave in the common room if you are bringing food from home - Buying Food: There are plenty of shops near the train station where you can buy lunch in your break!
-Includes; pork rolls, nandos, japanese, thai, deli food, oporto etc. - Hong Kong Noodles is very nice (highly recommended!) - Food places near Kogarah library are also appropriately price and convenient - Dougies does (or did, in 2015) a \$10 special (burger + fries + drink) for med people so wear your badge
+• Free instant coffee available in Clinical School and Common room; bring your own mug as cups are often out in the common room

+• If you run out of coffee, milk, cups, sugar, or even if the toaster is broken, just see admin.
+They will solve it.

+Bringing food: There is a fridge and microwave in the common room if you are bringing food from home

+Buying Food: There are plenty of shops near the train station where you can buy lunch in your break!
+Includes; pork rolls, Nandos, Japanese, Thai, deli food, oporto etc.

+Hong Kong Noodles is very nice (highly recommended!)

+• Food places near Kogarah library are also appropriately price and convenient